qlassiqa/qWorkflow/documentation/Documentation.md

 ```

 ####8. get_value(key, plistfile)
 Read a value from the specified plist.
 Note that if the plist file cannot be located, the script will automatically create an empty plist file in the data folder of the workflow.
+Also, if the plistfile parameter is `missing value` or an empty string, a default "settings.plist" file will be created.

 *Example:*
 ```
-# get a simple value
+# get a simple value from the default "settings.plist" file
-1. wf's get_value("username", "settings.plist")
+1. wf's get_value("username", "")

 # get a simple list (see example plist on method [5])
 2. wf's get_value("my first list", "settings.plist")